-pCloud is an online storage solution that people can use to ensure that their photos, documents, and other important data is not at risk of being lost if their hard drive goes corrupt or they lose their device to theft, loss, or breakage.
+pCloud is an online storage solution that people can use to ensure that their photos, documents, and other important data are not at risk of being lost if their hard drive goes corrupt or they lose their device to theft, loss, or breakage.

 pCloud was first launched in 2013 and it is available for all popular platforms via software that you can download to your laptop, desktop, tablet, or smartphone device.
-It is even available for Linux distros; which is rarer.
+It is even available for Linux distros; which is rare.
 In addition to locally installed clients, users can opt to use pCloud via an online web client that runs in their browser.

 Subscribers have the option to use the service for free, or via a monthly, yearly, or lifetime subscription plan.
 Customers can opt to pay via credit or debit card, PayPal, iTunes, or Google Pay. pCloud even supports Bitcoin transactions.
 Additionally, all subscribers get a 10-day money-back guarantee to test the service risk-free.

 If you're a free user, you'll get up to 10 GB of free storage with 50 GB of download link traffic per month, and all without paying a penny.
 However, free users must verify their account to unlock the file-sharing feature and must follow certain steps in order to gain access to the full 10 GB allowance.

-A one month plan starts at $4.99 for 500 GB of storage - or $9.99 per month for two Terabytes of storage.
-This is not particularly expensive, however, yearly plans better value for money.
+A one month plan starts at $4.99 for 500 GB of storage – or $9.99 per month for two Terabytes of storage.
+This is not particularly expensive, however, the yearly plans offer better value for money.

 Yearly plans can be purchased for $47.88 per year for 500 GB of storage and $95.88 for two Terabytes.
 Finally, lifetime subscriptions cost $175 for 500 GB and $350 for two Terabytes of storage.